Gluten-Free White Chocolate Macadamia Cookies

 3. Ghirardelli.
 A close third behind Guittard, Ghirardelli white chocolate chips have a nice, creamy texture and decent vanilla notes.

 Can I Make These Dairy-Free?
-I haven’t tried these with dairy-free butter or vegan butter (like Earth Balance), but it might be worth a try!
+I haven’t tried this easy recipe with dairy-free butter or vegan butter (like Earth Balance), but it might be worth a try!
 (I wouldn’t recommend coconut oil for these.)
 There are a few brands of dairy-free white chocolate or vegan white chocolate chips you can try.
 King David makes a nice one, and there’s also Great Value Organic, Pascha, Baker’s Choice, No Whey, and Enjoy Life (though they can be harder to find).

 Can I Use Coconut Flour Or Almond Flour Instead?
 Coconut flour and almond flour are NOT substitutions for gluten-free measure for measure flour because they absorb liquid differently.
 (Coconut flour absorbs several times its own volume, so you use MUCH less of it in recipe, while almond flour absorbs little and also ADDS moisture to a recipe).
 I don’t recommend either for this gluten-free white chocolate macadamia nut cookie recipe.